MicrosoftDocs/sdk-api/sdk-api-src/content/d3d11shadertracing/index.md

 ## -description

-This header is used by direct3d11.
+This header is used by Direct3D 11 Graphics.
 For more information, see:

 - [Direct3D 11 Graphics](../_direct3d11/index.md)